Thiggel/Monotonic-Early-Exit/blogpost.md

 2. In the second part, we investigate deeper into early exiting and its monotonicity assumption.
 We specifically test for which architectures and especially loss functions it holds and for which it doesn't.
 We furthermore delve into how neural networks process "easy" and "hard" sentences, gaining insights into when early exiting makes more sense and when it doesn't.
 3. Based on our insights from section 2, we experiment with new early exiting methods.

-## 1. Early Exiting in Neural Networks
+## 1. What is Early-Exiting in Neural Networks?

 <p
    align='center'